Battle of Turner's Falls: Engagement

 Once mounted, Captain Turner and his men retreated along the westerly route that they had come but without the cover of darkness or thunderstorm that had helped them in their approach.
-Surviving Peskeompskut warriors harried the rear of the company, whilst other warriors from encampments to the south of Peskeompskut laid an ambush near White Ash Swamp.
+Surviving Peskeompskut warriors harried the rear of the company, while other warriors from encampments to the south of Peskeompskut laid an ambush near White Ash Swamp.
 When the force rode near White Ash Swamp, they were attacked from all sides.
 The command structure and discipline immediately dissolved in the inexperienced, largely citizen militia.
 The group separated into 3-5 smaller groups, with most of the soldiers following Captain Turner's force heading directly for another ambush at Green River Ford.

 The narrow valley leading to Green River Ford was well known as being ideal for ambush. "in a dangerous Passe, which they were not sufficiently aware of, the skulking Indians, killed at one Volley, the said Captain and Eight and Thirty of his Men; but immediately after they had discharged, they fled".
 Warriors ambushed the company there and Captain Turner was shot through the thigh and back as he crossed the river.
 Samuel Holyoke, took command and organized a retreat to Hatfield that lost no men.

 Reverend Hope Atherton and others were separated from the main body and had to find their way alone; a few were successful while others never returned.